nuxt/nuxt/docs/3.api/5.commands/dev.md

 The port and host can also be set via NUXT_PORT, PORT, NUXT_HOST or HOST environment variables.

+Additionally to the above options, `nuxi` can pass options through to `listhen`, e.g. `--no-qr` to turn off the dev server QR code.
+You can find the list of `listhen` options in the [unjs/listhen](https://github.com/unjs/listhen) docs.

 This command sets `process.env.NODE_ENV` to `development`.

 ::alert{type="info"}